Fixed Asset Management best practices

 • Fixed assets not recorded in accounting records

-• Fixed assets moved from one location to another
+• Fixed assets which have moved

 The selected FAM solution should generate these reports on a scheduled or on-demand basis.